 In today’s era of heightened security, Holland America Line has implemented a “no visitor” policy.
 We regret any inconvenience this may cause.
 Friends may easily arrange to send a bon voyage gift directly to your stateroom, or you may throw a party of your own for fellow guests.
 For more information please see the BON VOYAGE GIFTS & GIFT PACKAGES section.

 What will you do today?
 There are so many choices on your Holland America Line cruise.
 You may choose to participate in as many (or as few) activities as you wish.
 Each evening you will receive a complete schedule of shipboard activities to help you plan your following day.
 The choices are endless.
-You can play bingo, trivia and Wii, learn interesting facts about your itinerary’s ports of call at a Travel Guide presentation, watch a cooking demonstration in our America’s Test Kitchen (onboard/active), get creative in the Digital Workshop powered by Windows, and attend a lecture of flower arranging or a ballroom dance class.
+You can learn about your itinerary’s ports of call with our Explorations Central™ programming, watch a live cooking demonstration, challenge yourself with a game of trivia, enjoy wine tasting, master new tech skills at Microsoft Studio or join a pickleball tournament!

 You may wish to sunbathe, swim or simply find a quiet spot and do nothing at all.
 In the evening you’ll find a wide variety of music and entertainment, award winning production shows, theme nights, movies and more!
 There’s never a dull moment on your Holland America Line cruises.